DinisCruz/Book_Generation_Z_Developer/content/7.your-cv/git.md

  - why forks and branching are so easy and fast in git (just a pointer)
  - graph based structure/database
  - in git the files don't exist on disk (the paths are dynamically generated based on the git graph)
+        - "Git is fundamentally a content-addressable filesystem with a VCS user interface written on top of it" (https://git-scm.com/book/en/v1/Git-Internals)
     - this is why branching is so fast (no need to copy files to the file system)
     - best way to learn this is to clone a repo with lots of files and versions, and just checkout different branches (each with a different file structure).
-What is impressive in this example is how we can see major directories changes in seconds (i.e. with each branch checkout))
+What is impressive in this example is how we can see major directories changing in seconds in front of us (i.e. with each branch checkout)
  - explain why git cannot store empty folders
  - by now (2018) we should have git based file systems
  - git is also great for site deployment
     - explain pattern of having a special web method that listen for github webhooks and triggers a pull (updating the site in seconds)
     - git deployment also works great for binaries (for example we one setup an git deployment workflow for .Net binaries).
 Upgrades and rollbacks become a simple fact of doing a git checkout

-{{% /panel %}}
+ - use Git everyday